 Thinking back on the past few years and recalling what I did to deal with the holidays after loss, I thought I could share with fellow readers who may be struggling right about now.

-That didn’t happen.
-My late husband’s parents had moved back to New York a month earlier after 25 years in Florida.
-They were upset by their son’s sudden death and it was assumed that we would all get together at my house since the boys were home from college.
+The first Thanksgiving without my husband was the toughest.
+I was not prepared.
+I don’t think I could have been.
 My brother in law and his wife generously offered to make all the food.
 I provided the wine which I started drinking very early that day.
 It was awkward.
 We all missed Mike but didn’t know how to approach his absence.
 We ate.
 We talked about stuff.
-We were together and not alone so I guess that helped, but I think we all said goodbye and then cried the rest of the weekend.
-I know I did.
+We were together and not alone so that helped.

-For Christmas I booked a week cruise with my 2 sons.
+For Christmas I booked a week long cruise with my 2 sons.
 We slept together in a tiny cabin.
 We enjoyed eating and drinking in the sunshine and we swam with dolphins on Christmas morning.
 I had been determined to do something different.
 In addition, I did not send cards.
 I did not decorate.
 I did not buy presents for anyone.
 I did not go to church.
 I just disappeared or ran away from the idea of the holiday.

-WeI had been hosting New Year’s Eve parties at my house for years with the chocolate fountain for all the kids.
+We had been hosting New Year’s Eve parties at my house for years with the chocolate fountain for all the kids before Mike died.
 That first year 2 of my best friends visited me from out of town and we spontaneously ended up at a club nearby playing 80s tunes.
 We danced together and had champagne at midnight.
 Just us girls.
 That’s what good friends do.